pola-alper/phonedailer-complete/README.md

 # Blind Phone Dailer
 # About
-Its a Sample app that helps blind people to make phone calls
+Its a Sample app that helps blind people from nepal to make phone calls